 The absence of moisture in the scalp is the primary cause of dry and brittle hair in certain persons.
 Hair oil produced by the scalp is insufficient to help seal in moisture in the hair.

-As you become older, your scalp produces less oil, exacerbating the problem.
-Dandruff on your shoulders is caused by a dry scalp, which causes the hair to dry out as well.
+As you age, your scalp produces less oil, exacerbating the problem.
+Dandruff on your shoulders is caused by a dry scalp, which also causes the hair to dry out.

 Weak cuticles in dry hair fail to retain moisture in your hair together and protect it from heat and other environmental harm.